xAlice2/express_authentication/README.md

 Express authentication template using Passport + Flash messages + custom middleware

+** This codealong is only meant to help us understand how authentication works because in the real world, auth already exists and won't require us to build.

 ## What it includes

 * Sequelize user model / migration